vippsas/vipps-login-api/vipps-login-api.md

 | error_description | A short text providing additional information on the error that occurred.                                                                                     |
 | state             | The exact value received from the client during the authorization request.                                                                                    |

 Example:

      HTTP/1.1 302 Found
      Location: https://client.example.com/callback?error=access_denied&error_description=user%20cancelled%20the%20login?state={state}

+If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps styled error page will be shown containing a brief error description.